erodb/datasets/README.md

 ## Overview
 These are datasets compiled for Bi-Weekly R Training for Hauf Lab
 This repository will contain a variety of datasets in a variety of formats, as well as their associated presentations and R code.
+Last updated: March 29, 2019

 Virginia Polytechnic Institute and State University
 Biocomplexity Institute